Panchadip-128/RAG_Based_Research_Assistant_System/README.md

 # AI Agents Framework
 ------------------------------------------

-# RAG Chatbot for Researchers
+# RAG-Based Assistant for Researchers

 This repository provides a comprehensive framework for building a Retrieval-Augmented Generation (RAG) chatbot specifically designed for researchers.
 This framework combines various components to create a powerful system that can retrieve relevant information from documents and generate accurate, contextually appropriate responses.